1bunch asparagus (about 18 spears), trimmed to 6 inches

 Step 3Toss the sliced onions and shredded carrots together in a small bowl.
 Evenly portion the asparagus spears on half of each piece of oiled parchment paper.
-Place 1 cup of the onion and carrot mixture on top of the asparagus.
+Place the onion and carrot mixture on top of the asparagus.

 Step 4Place one portion of barramundi atop each portion of vegetables, and season generously with salt and pepper.